desiredpersona/blog-old/_posts/2016-06-08-jekyll-firebase-hosting.md

 ---
 layout: post
-title: Host Jekyll on Firebase hosting
+title: Deploy Jekyll to Firebase hosting
 description: Firebase Hosting is a developer focused static web hosting provider that is super fast, secure and reliable.
-You can quickly and easily deploy your static websites to a global content-delivery network (CDN) with a single command.
+You can quickly and easily deploy your Jekyll static websites to a global content-delivery network (CDN) with a single command.
 date: 2016-06-08 02:00:00
-last_modified_at: 2017-07-28 12:24:00
+last_modified_at: 2018-03-20 11:40:00
 author: desired persona
 category:
     - Jekyll